tmbeardsley/ray-trace-2/README.md

 ## 5. Output files
 The program will output a file named image.ppm.
 Ensure that you have an appropriate image viewer (such as <a href="https://www.gimp.org/">GIMP</a>) to open this kind of file.
-An example output image can be seen at the top of this readme file.